In this guide we demonstrate how developers can publish their apps and clock faces to the Fitbit App Gallery.

 - Fitbit OS 5 Devices: Fitbit Versa 3, Fitbit Sense

-- Fitbit OS 4 Devices: Fitbit Versa, Versa Lite, Versa 2, and Ionic.
+- Fitbit OS 4 Devices: Fitbit Versa, Versa Lite, Versa 2.

 includes special editions